dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Exists.

-Although perhaps seemingly redundant given the [`Lookup` method](#dotmeshrpc-lookup), this method simply checks if a given dot (and, optionally, a specific branch of a dot) exists.
-If it does, it returns the branch ID, just like `Lookup`; however, if it doesn't exist, it just returns an empty string rather than an error.
-This makes it handy for cases where non-existance of the dot/branch isn't an error, to save you from having to convert an error back into a valid value.
+Checks if a given dot (and, optionally, a specific branch of a dot) exists.
+If it does, it returns the branch ID; if it doesn't exist, it just returns an empty string.

+This is functionally equivalent to `Lookup`, except that the non-existent case is handled by returning an empty string rather than an error, as `Lookup` would.
+This is just a convenience method, to save you from having to convert an error back into a valid value.

+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.